MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/create-chatgpt-plugin.md

 ```

 ## 2) Create an OpenAPI specification and plugin manifest file
+Now that we have HTTP endpoints for each of our native functions, we need to create the files that will tell ChatGPT and other applications how to call them.
+We'll do this by creating an OpenAPI specification and plugin manifest file.

-### Add an OpenAPI document to your Azure Function project
+### Add an OpenAPI specification to your Azure Function project
-Now that we have HTTP endpoints for each of our native functions, we need to create an OpenAPI specification that describes them.
-Thankfully, Azure Functions provides a NuGet package that makes this easy.
-To add an OpenAPI document to your Azure Function project, follow these steps:
+An OpenAPI specification describes the HTTP endpoints that are available in your plugin.
+Instead of manually creating an OpenAPI specification, you can use NuGet packages provided by Azure Functions to automatically create and serve up these files.
+To add an OpenAPI specification to your Azure Function project, follow these steps:

 1. Run the following commands in your terminal:
     ```bash